Sun-Punks/Sun-Punks/README.md

 - 👀 I’m interested in Java for gaming stuff.
 - 🌱 I’m currently learning Java.
 I also am interested in learning C++, C# and Python.
 - 💞️ I’m looking to collaborate on not sure what.
 - 📫 How to reach me 801-995-5646, or friend me on steam!
 My steam tag is Sun Punks.
-(May change in the future)
+(May change in the future).
+I also got a discord, my username is Sun Punks and my tag is #5202.
+(Sun Punks#5202)

 <!---
 Sun-Punks/Sun-Punks is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.